shmanu017/online-resume/README.md

 Series A, joined a team with fewer than 30 employee.

 - Contribute as 1 of 3 infrastructure engineers managing Multi-Million $ asset project a project.
-- Implemente Teleport-based security policy.
+- Implement Teleport-based security policy.
 Empowering devs and sales with audit-ready access.
 Strengthened customer-specific security, cutting ops time by 15%.
 - Enhancing Infrastructure workflows with CircleCI and Terraform, reducing build time by 20%.
 - Implementing Datadog for microservices resource monitoring, tracing and APM, replacing Google logging and monitoring, resulting in improved engineer detection,debugging and alerting capabilities .